filotimo-project/.github/profile/README.md

 #### UX
 - Firefox will use the KDE file picker by default instead of the GTK one.
 - Firefox will ask where to save each file by default.
+- The Plasma Integration extension is installed by default.

 #### Performance
 - Prefetching is enabled by default for reduced slowness.